 Wills Eye has the largest ophthalmology alumni network in the United States, and this is our Center’s greatest asset.
 We have hundreds of brilliant and enthusiastic ophthalmologists who want to make a difference where they are needed most.

-~ A message from our Director, Dr. Brad Feldman
+~ A message from our Founder, Dr. Brad Feldman